Knute Rockne: Personal life

 Rockne met Bonnie Gwendoline Skiles (1891–1956) of Kenton, Ohio, an avid gardener, while the two were employed at Cedar Point.
 Bonnie was the daughter of George Skiles and Huldah Dry.
 The two married at Sts.
 Peter and Paul Catholic Church in Sandusky, Ohio, on July 14, 1914, with Father William F. Murphy officiating and Gus Dorais as best man.
 They had four children: Knute Lars Jr., William Dorias, Mary Jeane and John Vincent.
-Rockne converted from the Lutheran to the Roman Catholic faith on November 20, 1925.
+Rockne converted from Lutheranism to the Catholic Church on November 20, 1925.
 The Rev. Vincent Mooney, C.S.C., baptized Rockne in the Log Chapel on Notre Dame's campus.

+In 1986 his grandson, Paul Michael Rockne, was killed in the Edmond post office shooting.